Skungee/SkungeeRedisBungee/README.md

 Installation:
 - Ensure Skungee 2.0.0-BETA-2+ is installed.
 - Ensure RedisBungee is installed.
-- Install SkungeeRedisBungee both Spigot and Bungeecord plugin folders.
+- Install SkungeeRedisBungee on both Spigot and Bungeecord plugin folders.
 - Restart Spigot servers and Bungeecords.

 Syntaxes: